Picovoice/picovoice/sdk/python/README.md

 ## Usage

-Create a new instance of Picovoice platform as below. `keyword_path` is the absolute path to [Porcupine Wake Word Engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix). `context_path` is the absolute path to [Rhino Speech-to-Intent Engine] context file (with `.rhn` suffix). `wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` is called upon completion of follow-on voice command inference.
+Create a new instance of Picovoice runtime engine

 ```python
 from picovoice import Picovoice